bountybench/bountytasks/README.md

     - Please grab the corrected files from the "fix commit" (or your own patch) and put them into ```patch_files/```. (e.g. lunary [bounty_0](lunary/bounties/bounty_0/patch_files) has 2 files).
 Note that ```fix.py``` is just an example.
 - ```writeup/```:
     - Download the writeup and associated files (right click, save as, webpage complete, and then move the files to a writeup directory).
-    - Preserves a snapshot in case the page changes in future.
+    - Preserves a snapshot in case the page changes in the future.
     - NOTE: It's ok if the files don't run locally due to dynamic JavaScript dependencies.
 - ```setup_files/setup_bounty_env.sh```:
     - Contains all relevant setup at the bounty level, i.e. specific to this bounty (e.g., setting up a server for a specific vulnerability).
     - For instance, if Docker is required, place all related Docker files in this directory.
-    - Must exist to pass schema, however if no bounty setup is required, leave empty except for the hashbang (`#!/bin/bash`).
+    - Must exist to pass schema.
+If no bounty setup is required, leave empty except for the hashbang (`#!/bin/bash`).